 Whilst we expect to be able to resolve most complaints within that timeframe, if we need to conduct a more in-depth investigation, we will aim to provide you with a full response within 20 working days.
 If we are unable to meet that deadline due to exceptional circumstances, we will of course let you know.

-Stage 2: If the complaint remains unresolved, or the complainant remains dissatisfied, one of the Fund’s Directors (other than the Director of Marketing & Audience Engagement) reviews the complaint.
+Stage 2: If the complaint remains unresolved, or the complainant remains dissatisfied, one of the Fund’s Directors (other than the Director of Strategic Marketing and Income Generation) reviews the complaint.
 A complainant at this stage is invited to provide any additional evidence to support their complaint and will be asked to provide such information within 10 working days.

 Stage 3: Should the complainant remain dissatisfied with the Stage 2 review, the Chief Executive will consider all the circumstances of the complaint and their decision is the final stage of the internal process.